seepick/cccontact/interview_tom/final_content.md

 * place to see humanity, or more: animality; in a good kind of way, monkey kind of way, which is fun
 * workout -as a side effect (just more fun)
   * "some people lift weights, we lift bodies"; some people run to lose weight, we go dancing (not the main reason/intention though)
-* maybe even: personal/social growth? philosphical practice? mental/spiritual practice
+* maybe even: personal/social growth? philosophical practice? mental/spiritual practice
   * like in ballet: zone of awareness, meditative state (doing pliee for 15min+)
   * but in CI: small dance (=listening unconscious body reaction to maintain balance)
 * less choreography: "why are we doing that" gets lost (reason); follow other person's idea